 Shabyt Palace of Creativity -

-Kazakh National University of Arts (KazNUA) is a leading multidisciplinary educational institution, uniting all levels of creative education: from school and college to doctoral studies.
+Kazakh National University of Arts (KazNUA) – is a leading multi-profile educational institution of the city of Astana, combining all stages of creative education: from school and college to doctoral studies.

-Housed in the iconic Shabyt building (translated as "Inspiration"), the university has become home to musicians, artists, actors, and filmmakers.
-Here, the academic traditions of classical art intertwine with innovative approaches, shaping the country's new cultural code.
-The beautiful Presidential Park, the Independence Monument of the Kazakh People, and the Palace of Independence are located in close proximity to the palace, making it a very popular destination.
+Located in the iconic "Shabyt" building (translated as "Inspiration"), next to Independence Square, the university has become a home for musicians, artists, actors, and filmmakers.
+Here, academic traditions of classical art intertwine with innovative approaches, shaping a new cultural code of the country.
+In the immediate vicinity of the palace is located the beautiful Presidential Park, which features a popular panoramic observation deck offering a gorgeous view of the capital.

-The university building is one of the most daring architectural landmarks in the capital, embodying a "crater" where creative ideas simmer.
-KazNUA is not just a university, but a respected model of continuous education, recognized internationally and a member of the Association of European Conservatories.
+The university building is one of the boldest architectural dominants of the capital, personifying a "crater" where creative ideas bubble up.
+KazNUA is not just a university, but an authoritative model of continuous education recognized internationally and a member of the Association of European Conservatories.
+Next to the building rises the "Kazakh Eli" (Kazakh People) Monument, which makes the place very popular.

-It trains specialists who provide the cultural infrastructure not only for Astana but for the entire country, representing Kazakhstan on the world's best stages.
+Within its walls, specialists are trained who provide cultural infrastructure not only for Astana but for the entire republic, representing Kazakhstan on the best stages of the world.
+After looking at the unusual architecture of the building, you can visit the Independence Palace of Kazakhstan.

 ---------------------------------------------